Projects per year

 I am interested in documenting and exploring literary works from all periods in history which oppose the discourses of the ruling classes.
-I like examining the ways in which radical writers treat themes such as power, war, gender, sexuality, race, culture and nature.
+I like examining the ways in which radical writers treat themes such as history, the nation, class, power and ideology.

 - creative writing